ctrueden/ctrueden.github.io/_posts/2004-12-15-i-m-way-smarter-than-you.md

 * * *

-"The test of the artist does not lie in the will with which he goes to work, but in the excellence of the work he produces."
+> The test of the artist does not lie in the will with which he goes to work, but in the excellence of the work he produces.

-\--St. Thomas Aquinas
+—St. Thomas Aquinas